 In the Navigator window, select the table Codes and abbreviations for U.S. states, federal district, territories, and other regions, and then select OK.
 The table opens in Power Query Editor.

-Drop down the arrow next to the Name and status of region2 column header, and select Filters > Equals.
+Drop down the arrow next to the Name and status of region_1 column header, and select Filters > Equals.
 In the Filter Rows dialog box, drop down the Enter or select a value field next to equals and select State.
+Select OK.

 With extra values like Federal district and island removed, you now have a list of the 50 states and their official two-letter abbreviations.
 You can rename the columns to make more sense, for example State name, Status, and Abbreviation, by right-clicking the column headers and selecting Rename.